5 Of The Best Folding Saws for Your Money

 Again, consider how you plan on using the folding saw.
 Teeth per inch (TPI) is the number you need to look at.

-One with lots of TPI will make smoother cuts, but it will take a heck of a lot longer to cut through wood.
+One with lots of TPI will make smoother cuts, but it will take much longer to cut through wood.

 Saws with fewer teeth per inch will cut faster but make very coarse cuts.